BrungaRao/Portfolio/README.md

 # Portfolio Website
-This is my personal portfolio website built to showcase my education, skills, projects, certifications, and achievements as a BCA student.
+A responsive personal portfolio website developed to present my academic background, technical skills, projects, certifications, and achievements.
+Designed with modern UI using HTML, CSS, Bootstrap, and JavaScript, along with smooth animations and a clean layout.

 ## Technologies Used
 - HTML